DefinetlyNotAI/Test_generator/ReadMe.md

 as it logs all requests and responses as well as accurate error messages to ensure that the server is functioning properly.
 It contains the message's output in RAW TEXT format and the HTTP status code with a timestamp.

-The `DataBase` also logs all actions and errors to the `DataBase.log` file.
-This logger simply logs all database actions to the `DataBase.log` file.
+The `DataBase` also logs all actions and errors to the `Server.log` file.
+This logger simply logs all database actions to the log file.
 It contains the message's output in RAW TEXT format and the HTTP status code with a timestamp.